On Convergence of Federated Averaging Langevin Dynamics: Experiments

-\paragraph{(Fashion) MNIST} To evaluate the performance of FA-LD under different local steps $K$ on real-world datsets, we apply FA-LD to train a logistic regression model with the cross entropy loss on the MNIST and Fashion-MNIST dataset.
-The training dataset is split uniformly at random into $N=10$ subsets of equal size for 10 clients.
-In each setting, we collect one parameter sample after every 10 communication rounds and average the predicted probabilities made by all the previous collected parameter samples to calculate three test statistics, accuracy, Brier Score (BS) \cite{brier1950verification}, and Expected Calibration Error (ECE) \cite{guo2017calibration} on the test dataset.
+To evaluate the performance of FA-LD under different local steps $K$ on real-world datasets, we conducted experiments using the MNIST and Fashion-MNIST datasets.
+We applied FA-LD to train a logistic regression model with the cross entropy loss.
+To ensure fairness in our evaluation, we randomly split the training dataset into $N=10$ subsets of equal size, creating 10 clients.
+In each experimental setting, we collected one parameter sample after every 10 communication rounds.
+We then averaged the predicted probabilities made by all previously collected parameter samples.
+This allowed us to calculate three test statistics: accuracy, Brier Score (BS) \citep{brier1950verification}, and Expected Calibration Error (ECE) \citep{guo2017calibration} on the test dataset.
 We tune the step sizes $\eta$ for the best performance and plot the curves of those test statistics against communication rounds under different local steps $K=1, 10, 20, 50, 100$ in Figure \ref{figure:MNIST}.

-For both the MNIST and Fashion-MNIST dataset, the temperature $\tau$ is set to be 0.05.
-We split the training dataset of size 60000 into 10 non-overlapping subsets uniformly at random for 10 clients.
-During the training, the stochastic gradient of the energy function at each step is calculated with a batch size of 200 for each client.
+We set the temperature parameter $\tau$ to a value of 0.05.
+During the training process, we calculated the stochastic gradient of the energy function at each step using a batch size of 200 for each client.
+To facilitate a clear observation of the convergence behavior under different local step values $K$, we introduced a warmup period of 500 communication rounds for each experiment.

-To better observe the convergence under different local steps $K$ with the existence of a warmup period, we use a warmup period of 500 communication rounds for different local steps $K=1,10,20,50, 100$.
-Specifically, in each setting, after the first 500 communication rounds, we collect one parameter sample every 10 communication rounds and average the predicted probabilities made by all the previous collected parameter samples to calculate three test statistics, accuracy, Brier Score (BS), and Expected Calibration Error (ECE), on the test dataset.
-We tune the step sizes $\eta$ for the best performance and plot the curves of those test statistics against communication rounds in Figure \ref{figure:MNIST_half}.